 Here’s another seafood Mexican Appetizer for you!
 And me!
 Yay!
 Baked Mussels!
 Hooray!!

 Let me ask you, when you consider baking a mollusk, do you automatically think of baking mussels?
 I know I don’t!
 I usually think of baked clams.
 But these baked mussels are pretty darn amazing!

 There are a dime a dozen baked mussels recipes on the internet today and they are all really quite simple to make from Japanese style baked mussels, cheese and mayo baked mussels, garlic butter baked mussels, baked mussels with sweet chili mayo topping and the list goes on!
-These baked mussels are made with a blend of olive oil, garlic and white wine topped with a sliver of serrano pepper.
+These baked mussels are made with a blend of olive oil, garlic and white wine topped with a sliver of a serrano pepper.
 Sound simple enough right?!
 Well it is!

 A great appetizer or a great mexican appetizer does not have to be complicated or a complex thing.
 Sometimes the simplest appetizers are the most delicious and even more inviting to make when you realize you just have to take a few steps to make it.